KevDen01/AWS-Terraform-CICD-EC2-VPC-NAT-Infrastructure/README.md

 ## Important Notes

-- **Dynamic Naming**: Resources are named using a unique identifier (`run_id`) to prevent conflicts.
+- **State Management**: Terraform state is stored in a dynamically created S3 bucket with locking enabled via DynamoDB.
-- **State Management**: Terraform state is stored in an S3 bucket with locking enabled via DynamoDB.
+- **Resource Reuse**: The pipeline ensures existing resources are reused to avoid duplication.
-- **Key Pairs**: The EC2 key pairs are securely generated and stored in the current working directory during the pipeline run.
+- **Key Pairs**: EC2 key pairs are created only if they don’t already exist, simplifying management.

 ---

 ## Troubleshooting

-- **Duplicate Resources**: Ensure the `run_id` remains consistent across runs to avoid duplicates.
+- **Duplicate Resources**: Ensure the SSM parameter `/my-terraform/s3-bucket-name` exists and stores the correct bucket name.
 - **Pipeline Errors**: Check GitHub Actions logs for detailed error messages.
 - **Manual Cleanup**: If needed, manually delete the S3 bucket, DynamoDB table, and key pairs using the AWS CLI.